Organ Pipe Cactus Landscape – NPS Photo

 “They desecrated those human remains that were there,” Chairman Norris said.
 “You have an obligation to protect sacred sites and sacred areas and religious areas for Native American people.
 You have failed to make sure…I call on you to exercise your responsibility and stop the destruction of sacred sites of Native American communities.”

-The blasting caught the attention of Rep. Raúl M. Grijalva (D-Ariz.), whose district includes the reservation.
+The blasting quickly drew the attention of U.S. Rep. Raúl M. Grijalva (D-Ariz.), whose district includes the monument.
 On January 7, 2020, he sent a letter expressing his concern about the lack of tribal consultation with the Tohono O’odham Nation.
-He visited the construction zone last month.